MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/calculation-groups.md

 )
 ```

 In this case, both expressions are evaluated separately because they are using different calculate statements.
-Other types of recursion are not supported.
+Other types of recursion aren't supported.

 ## Single calculation item in filter context